Filipe Neri Ferrão: Bishop and archbishop

 Pope John Paul II appointed him auxiliary bishop of Goa and Daman and titular bishop of Vanariona on 25 January 1994.
 He received his episcopal consecration on 10 April 1994 from Archbishop Raul Nicolau Gonçalves in the Se Cathedral in Old Goa, with bishops Aleixo das Neves Dias and Ferdinand Joseph Fonseca as co-consecrators.

 On 16 January 2004, Pope John Paul named him Archbishop of Goa and Daman with the honorary title of Patriarch of the East Indies.
 He was installed as archbishop on 21 March 2004.

 On 25 November 2006, the Archdiocese of Goa and Daman was reorganized as a metropolitan archdiocese with a suffragan diocese and no longer directly subject to the Holy See.
 Pope Benedict XVI named Ferrão its first archbishop.

 Cardinal

 On 29 May 2022, Pope Francis announced that he planned to make Ferrão a cardinal.
 On 27 August 2022, Pope Francis made him a cardinal priest, assigning him the title of Santa Maria in Via.

+In February 2024, Ferrão was elected President of the Federation of Asian Bishops' Conferences replacing Cardinal Charles Maung Bo of Yangon, Myanmar.

+On 23 October 2024, the Synod of Bishops elected Ferrão a member of the Ordinary Council of the General Secretariat of the Synod.

+Ferrão participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.